xpirit-training/github-training-integration-jira/README.md

-# training-integration-jira
+# GitHub and Jira Integration Training

-Template for the Jira Integration Training
+This repository is the template for the training on the integration of Jira and GitHub.